Krowemoh/node-pick-universe/README.md

 > npm run generate-docs
 ```

-This will create a documentation files in a folder called out.
+This will create the documentation in a folder called out.

 ## Build Instructions